An interesting story line has begun to emerge as the Sabres have struggled to move past the improvements made during the 2015-16 season.

 The good news for the Sabres is they get just over $9 million in relief this summer.
 Brian Gionta, Franson and Cody McCormick’s deals come off the books and you can add in another $4.3 million for Kulikov assuming he’s not retained.
 Buyouts to Gorges and Moulson would give some more relief as Gorges would account for a $1.3m hit for the next two years and Moulson would account for $2.833m, $3.833m and then $833K for two more seasons (it’s probably best to keep Moulson).
 So there’s certainly cap relief coming this summer – and that doesn’t even account for any stroke of luck they might encounter if Las Vegas takes a heavy cap hit off their hands.

 What’s probably more impactful regarding the dead weight that dots the bottom six and defense corps isn’t their respective cap hits but the players they’re holding back.
 Will Carrier has carved out a spot in the lineup this year and is certainly going to be a valuable piece moving forward while Bailey and Baptiste are lighting up the score sheet in Rochester.
-None of those guys are shoe-ins for top-six roles, but they’re young, talented players capable of impacting the Buffalo lineup and game plan in a far different manner than Deslauriers, Moulson or Derek Grant.
+None of those guys are shoo-ins for top-six roles, but they’re young, talented players capable of impacting the Buffalo lineup and game plan in a far different manner than Deslauriers, Moulson or Derek Grant.

 That being said, the Sabres aren’t overflowing with elite, blue chip prospects at the moment, but the pipeline is hardly empty as well.
 There are strong assets on their way in Nylander, Guhle and Asplund, but the pipeline isn’t quite as full as it could have been.